Probing the accretion geometry of black hole X-ray binaries: A multi-mission spectro-polarimetric and timing study: Analysis and Results

 \subsubsection{Spectral Modeling}

-We investigate the wide-band ($0.7-70$ keV) spectral characteristics of each source using quasi-simultaneous {\it NICER} and {\it NuSTAR} observations.
+We investigate the wide-band ($0.7-60$ keV) spectral characteristics of each source using quasi-simultaneous {\it NICER} and {\it NuSTAR} observations.
 Depending on the availability of spectral coverage from different instruments, the spectra are modeled in different energy ranges (see Table \ref{table:spec_para}).
+For some observations, the spectra at higher energies are seen to be background dominated and/or of large uncertainties.
+Accordingly, we remove those parts of the spectra and proceed for modeling.
 To start with, we adopt the model combination \texttt{constant$\times$Tbabs$\times$(thcomp$\otimes$diskbb)} (hereafter \texttt{M1}) comprising of a convolution thermal Comptonization component \texttt{thcomp} \citep{Zdziarski-etal2020} along with the standard disc component \texttt{diskbb} \citep{Makishima-etal1986}.
 Here, \texttt{Tbabs} \citep{Wilms-etal2000} accounts for the inter-galactic absorption column density and the local absorption to the source.
 Note that, the component \texttt{thcomp} relies on the assumption of spherical geometry of the Comptonizing corona as the source of hot thermal electrons and up-scatters a fraction of the seed photon distribution of \texttt{diskbb} into higher energies.
+The model \texttt{thcomp} includes a parameter known as the covering fraction ($cov_{\rm frac}$), which represents the fraction of soft photons that are Comptonized in the corona.
+Consequently, $1 - cov_{\rm frac}$ represents the photon fraction that escape to the observer without undergoing Comptonization.
 The \texttt{constant} is used to adjust the cross-calibration between the spectra of different instruments wherever applicable.
 With this, the model \texttt{M1} is found to provide the best description of the spectra for all sources except a few observations of Cyg X$-1$ (E6 and E7), Swift J$1727.8-1613$ (E4 and E5) and GX $339-1$ (E1), which are discussed in the next section.
-Additionally, we note that a partial covering fraction component \texttt{pcfabs} and a Gaussian absorption line \texttt{gabs} are required to model the low energy absorption features and the disc-wind regulated absorption line at $\sim 7$ keV, seen in the spectra of 4U 1630$-47$ during epoch-E1.
+Additionally, we note that a partial covering fraction absorption component \texttt{pcfabs} and a Gaussian absorption line \texttt{gabs} are required to model the low energy absorption features and the disc-wind regulated absorption line at $\sim 7$ keV, seen in the spectra of 4U 1630$-47$ during epoch-E1.
 Further, we use \texttt{Gaussian} components at $\sim 1.8$ keV and $\sim 2.2$ keV \citep{Kushwaha-etal2023a} to account for the instrumental features of {\it NICER} and at $\sim 1$ keV for the possible low energy emission line, depending on the strength of the lines in different observations.
 We also use \texttt{Gaussian} line at $\sim 6.4$ keV in several observations to account for the prominent iron K$\alpha$ line emission.
-It may be noted that the {\it NICER} spectra of Cyg X$-3$ exhibit multiple emission lines at various energies, which restrict us from constraining the parameters of model \texttt{M1}.
+It may be noted that the {\it NICER} spectra of Cyg X$-3$ exhibit multiple emission lines at various energies, which restricts us from constraining the parameters of model \texttt{M1}.
 Therefore, we use the {\it NuSTAR} data only in the spectral study of Cyg X$-3$.
-Further, the convolution model \texttt{cflux} is used to estimate the bolometric flux associated with each model component and the entire spectral flux in $1-100$ keV energy range.
+Further, the convolution model \texttt{cflux} is used without \texttt{Tbabs} component to estimate the bolometric flux associated with each model component and the entire spectral flux in $1-100$ keV energy range.
 Using the estimated distance of each source (see Table \ref{table:spec_para}), we compute the bolometric luminosity in units of Eddington luminosity.
-The best-fitted wide-band spectra (using \texttt{M1}) in different energy ranges and spectral states for the respective sources are shown in the bottom panels of Fig. \ref{fig:spec_temp}.
+The best-fitted wide-band spectra (using \texttt{M1}) in different energy ranges and spectral states for the respective sources are shown in bottom panels of Fig. \ref{fig:spec_temp}.